 The valley has three well defined snow ranges viz, the Laskar, Dhauladhar and Pir Panjal.
 Salooni on Prithvi Jor Ridge is an enchanting place that links Chamba with Kashmir.
 Located 56km from Chamba, Salooni boasts some of the finest scenery, snow-capped hills and peaks.

-How to get there Chamba
+How to Reach Chamba

 There are regular bus services to Chamba from Kajjiar, Bharmaur, Dalhousie, Pathankot, Dharamshala and Delhi.
 Pathankot is the convenient point to take a bus or cab for Chamba.
 The nearest railway station is Pathankot in Punjab (119km).
 Pathankot has direct rains to Delhi, Jammu and other Indian cities.
 The nearest airport is Kangra (180km).

-Chamba Distance Guide
+Chamba City Distance Guide